Theoria

 Dr. Jessica Spring Weappa extends this definition to what she calls Lifecourse Matrescence©.
 The lifecourse perspective is a paradigm encompassing multiple social and historical factors in a person’s life from birth to death.
 Caregiving and mothering practices are transformational and impact mothers beyond one specific stage or phase of life.
 Mothering continues in changed and changing ways alongside children’s phases of life and as mothers reach midlife, perhaps become grandmothers, and ripen into elderhood.
 The Lifecourse Matrescence© lens brings maternal identity into the foreground and situates it in the transformational depth and richness of a whole life.

-Ecocultural Regeneration©
+Ecocultural Matrescence and Regeneration©

 As Mothers, we meet new aspects of ourselves while we care for our children, as they reach their own new developmental stages and milestones.
 We likely learn to mother ourselves in new ways, or to heal our own untended wounds, as we mother others.